mxfreitas/web2print/replit.md

 # Overview

-Web2Print is a Flask-based web application for managing print services.
-Users can register, upload PDF files, and get automated cost estimates based on color analysis.
-The system analyzes PDFs to detect color vs monochrome pages and provides detailed pricing for different print configurations including paper types, binding options, and finishing services.
+Web2Print is a Flask-based web application designed to streamline print service management.
+It enables users to upload PDF files, receive automated cost estimates based on color analysis, and configure detailed print options.
+The system supports various print configurations, including paper types, binding, and finishing services, aiming to provide accurate pricing and enhance the print ordering process.

 # User Preferences